Jaidon-Smith/jaidon-smith.github.io/_posts/2021-02-23-preparing-japanese-audio-datasets.md

 JSUT is a japanese speech dataset consisting of about 5h of a single female speaker.
 The transcipt was designed to cover common use words.

 # Common Voice Version 6
-TensorFlow datasets only has version 1 of this dataset which does not have Japanese
+TensorFlow datasets only has version 1 of this dataset which does not have Japanese.

 Version 6 has 5h total Japanese speech with 3h validated.